lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-Structurally, the key features of \lifex{} can be grouped in three main components: \begin{enumerate} \item an \textbf{abstraction layer} built on top of the \texttt{deal.II} FE library, exposing abstract numerical \textit{helpers} as essential building blocks that foster the development of advanced data structures and numerical schemes for time integration, linearization, solving and preconditioning linear systems, imposing boundary conditions and mesh handling; \item a framework for \textbf{multiphysics coupling}, with functionalities enabling to transfer solution fields and data from one core model to the other, either in the same domain or across multiple domains; \item a seamless \textbf{user interface} through several advanced Input/Output (I/O) capabilities, with a focus on importing data coming from the post-processing of experimental results, imaging techniques or other numerical simulations, \textit{e.g.} with the help of the \texttt{VTK} library. \end{enumerate}
+Structurally, the key features of \lifex{} can be grouped into three main components: \begin{enumerate} \item An \textbf{abstraction layer} built on top of the \texttt{deal.II} FE library, exposing abstract numerical \textit{helpers} as essential building blocks that foster the development of advanced data structures and numerical schemes for time integration, linearization, solving and preconditioning linear systems, imposing boundary conditions, and mesh handling. \item A framework for \textbf{multiphysics coupling}, with functionalities enabling the transfer of solution fields and data from one core model to the other, either in the same domain or across multiple domains. \item A seamless \textbf{user interface} through several advanced input/output (I/O) capabilities, with a focus on importing data coming from the post-processing of experimental results, imaging techniques, or other numerical simulations, such as with the help of the \texttt{VTK} library. \end{enumerate}

-The main code components, classes and their interaction falling into these three categories are depicted in Fig.~\ref{fig:core}.
+The main code components falling into these three categories, their classes, and their interactions are schematized in Fig.~\ref{fig:core}.